RussellSenior/YubiKey-Guide/README.md

    (9) ECC and ECC
   (10) ECC (sign only)
   (11) ECC (set your own capabilities)
-  (13) Existing key
 Your selection?
 8

 Possible actions for a RSA key: Sign Certify Encrypt Authenticate Current allowed actions: Sign Certify Encrypt

-   (S) Toggle the sign capability
-   (E) Toggle the encrypt capability
-   (A) Toggle the authenticate capability
-   (Q) Finished

-Your selection?
-E

-Possible actions for a RSA key: Sign Certify Encrypt Authenticate Current allowed actions: Sign Certify

    (S) Toggle the sign capability
    (E) Toggle the encrypt capability